HomeResource Hub

 The Rise & Evolution of The Pay Transparency Landscape

 The importance of salary transparency is becoming clearer and clearer with each passing day (and interview we film).
 Pay transparency laws weren't around 10 years ago.
-Now there are 32 states that have some form of pay transparency law, with more on the way, and a movement that continues to grow.
+Now there are over 30 states that have some form of pay transparency law, with more on the way, and a movement that continues to grow.

 Due to the rise of pay transparency, Indeed reported that the amount of jobs disclosing salary information more than doubled from 18.4% to 43.7% between February 2020 and February 2023.